 Flick the lights

-This is an easy way to get a deaf person’s attention, because it avoids startling.
+This is an easy way to get a deaf person’s attention, as it avoids startling them.
 Simply turn the lights on and off, and the deaf person will turn their head to look for the source.

-Deaf woman with longish brown hair signing to someone whose back is facing the camera.
+Deaf woman signing to a man whose back is facing the camera.
 She is smiling.

 Deaf people take their cues from visuals to determine what’s going on around them.
 Some wear hearing aids or cochlear implants and some don’t.
 Some use sign language or speak and some don’t.
 It’s a wide spectrum so here are some etiquette tips to keep in mind.